paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

     }
     ```

   The `"address"` is a string containing the address of the telemetry server.
-The address can be specified in the URL format, or in the multiaddr format.
+The address can be specified in the URL format, or in the multi address format.
   The `"verbosity_level"` is an unsigned integer indicating the verbosity level of the telemetry server.

 - `properties` is an object containing the properties of the chain.